golinuxcloudnative/CKS/SystemHardening/apparmor/README.md

 aa-genprof /path/to/bin
 ```

-load a profile
+Load a profile
  ```bash
  apparmor_parser /path/of/profile
  ```

-unload a profile
+Unload a profile
  ```bash
  # option 1
  apparmor_parser -R /path/of/profile